aws-samples/karpenter-blueprints/blueprints/graviton/README.md

 You're going to use the `default` provisioner as there's no need to create a separate provisioner to launch Graviton instances.

 ## Results
-You can inpsect the pods from the `workload-flexible` deployment, but they don't have something in particular for Graviton instances other than asking for On-Demand capacity (`karpenter.sh/capacity-type: on-demand`) as a node selector.
+You can inspect the pods from the `workload-flexible` deployment, but they don't have something in particular for Graviton instances other than asking for On-Demand capacity (`karpenter.sh/capacity-type: on-demand`) as a node selector.
 So, let's deploy the following assets:

 ```
 kubectl apply -f workload-flexible.yaml